natnathania/Codewords-2020/Week 1/readme.md

 ## Mini Melbourne
 Due to this pandemic, we arent able to gather physically.
 However we discussed and explored how we could meet in a virtual city of Melbourne.
 As a whole class, we entered Mini Melbourne in Minecraft and were able to build, walk, fly, and talk to each other.
 It was a fun activity to do to start the semester.

 <img src="mindcraftmelbourne.png">

+The virtual worlds opended many different possibilites on how our class would explore Brief 2.